Albert Einstein: Religious and philosophical views

 In a German-language letter to philosopher Eric Gutkind, dated 3 January 1954, Einstein wrote:

 The word God is for me nothing more than the expression and product of human weaknesses, the Bible a collection of honorable, but still primitive legends which are nevertheless pretty childish.
 No interpretation no matter how subtle can (for me) change this. ...
 For me the Jewish religion like all other religions is an incarnation of the most childish superstitions.
 And the Jewish people to whom I gladly belong and with whose mentality I have a deep affinity have no different quality for me than all other people. ...
 I cannot see anything 'chosen' about them.

 Einstein had been sympathetic toward vegetarianism for a long time.
 In a letter in 1930 to Hermann Huth, vice-president of the German Vegetarian Federation (Deutsche Vegetarier-Bund), he wrote:

 Although I have been prevented by outward circumstances from observing a strictly vegetarian diet, I have long been an adherent to the cause in principle.
 Besides agreeing with the aims of vegetarianism for aesthetic and moral reasons, it is my view that a vegetarian manner of living by its purely physical effect on the human temperament would most beneficially influence the lot of mankind.

 He became a vegetarian himself only during the last part of his life.
 In March 1954 he wrote in a letter: "So I am living without fats, without meat, without fish, but am feeling quite well this way.
 It almost seems to me that man was not born to be a carnivore."

-"Albert Einstein [...] also read Blavatsky and attended lectures by Rudolf Steiner."